mikolalysenko/static-kdtree/README.md

 **Time Complexity** `O((n + k) log(n + k))`, but may be faster if the points in the tree are uniformly distributed

 #### `kdt.serialize()`
-Returns a serializable JSON object encoding the state of the kdtree
+Returns a serializable JSON object encoding the state of the kdtree.
+This can be passed to `deserialize()` to restore the kdtree.

 #### `kdt.dispose()`
 Release all resources associated with the kdtree